trebol-ecommerce/trebol-backend-monolith/README.md

 If for any reason you fail to compile, please run `mvn generate-sources` and try it again.

 Once you're done with the above, you can quickly run the application with `mvn spring-boot:run`

+Mailgun integration will only be available if the `mailgun` profile is active.
+Please read the `application-mailgun.empty.properties` file and [this bit of the Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.profiles) to know how to proceed with that.

 ### Configuration